 While he completed his studies in accounting, Jack took on a side gig as a music teacher and worked part-time in music stores.
 He soon realised music was his true vocation.
-“I’ve been around music and played the guitar and piano since I was 8 or 9.
+“I’ve been around music and played the guitar and piano since I was eight or nine.
 There were always musical instruments laying around the house and music was just in my blood.”

 Jack had the conversation with his dad, saying “Look, I’m doing music anyway so I may as well make it a full time career.”
 That was 32 years ago.

 Jack never thought teaching was the profession he’d fall into.
 “It just sort of happened,” says Jack.
 It was his own guitar teacher that heavily influenced him.
 “It’s pretty much from his distinct teaching style that I developed my own style.
 He really encouraged me and I try to do the same with my students.
 The way my teacher taught, and the way he gave information, the way he supported, they were all very important things in my life.”

 There have been many moments where Jack has been exceptionally proud of his students.
 Recently, he received a hand-written note from a student deeply thanking him for how he delivers his classes and the support that he provides.